nazari63/fault-proof-monitors/docs/incorrect_bond_balance.md

 - **Detecting Critical Issues**: Discrepancies may indicate that subgames have been skipped, resolved out of order, or resolved multiple times, pointing to broader issues in the dispute game logic.

-- **Maintaining System Integrity**: Ensures that the dispute resolution process operates securely and reliably, preserving the safety of the Base network.

 ## Parameters

 - `disputeGame`: Address of the dispute game contract being monitored.

--